Meet the IEEW Team

-Manizha is the co-founder of several organizations to advocate for women's economic empowerment, including the PEACE THROUGH BUSINESS® Network, and Leading Entrepreneurs for Afghanistan’s Development (LEAD), a predecessor organization for the Afghanistan Women Chamber of Commerce and Industry (AWCCI).
-Her persistent and influential lobbying skills resulted to change LEAD to a women’s chamber of commerce which gained more attention and influence to businesswomen around the country.
-In only 1½ years of AWCCI’s life, several policy recommendations were incorporated and approved.
-Among them were the 5% preference clause in the national procurement procedure of the government and 15-25% of industrial parks to be allocated to small, medium and women-owned businesses in the national industrial park’s policy.
+Manizha has 19 years of experience in development, 15 with a focus on women’s empowerment and gender equality working with international, government and non-governmental organizations.
+In addition to being a mother, an advocate, and an entrepreneur, she earned an MBA from the American University of Afghanistan in 2017.
+She co-founded several organizations to advocate for women's economic empowerment, including the PEACE THROUGH BUSINESS® Network and Leading Entrepreneurs for Afghanistan’s Development (LEAD), a predecessor organization to the Afghanistan Women Chamber of Commerce and Industry (AWCCI).
+Her persistent and influential lobbying skills resulted in the transformation of LEAD into a women’s chamber of commerce, which garnered more attention and influence to businesswomen around the country.
+In just 1½ years of AWCCI’s life, several policy recommendations were incorporated and approved.
+Among them, a 5% preference clause in the national procurement procedure of the government and 15-25% of industrial parks to be allocated to small, medium and women-owned businesses in the national industrial park’s policy.

-- Winner of several awards such as the Enterprising Women Magazine Award from the United States, Leadership Award from the National Business Association of the US, and Young Activist Award from the Afghan Women's Network and the Afghan Lower House of the Parliament.
+She is the Winner of several awards such as the Enterprising Women Award Global Award, Leadership Award from the National Business Association of the US, and Young Activist Award from the Afghan Women's Network and the Afghan Lower House of the Parliament.

-- Established gender units within the Ministries of Commerce and Industry and trained their staff.
-She trained more than 500 government employees on gender concepts in Kabul and in some provinces.
+Manizha has stablished gender units within the Ministry of Commerce and Industry and trained their staff.
+She trained more than 500 government employees on gender concepts in Kabul and other provinces.

-- Founder of Bibi Khadija Award; An annual award honoring successful businesswomen and role models in Afghanistan.
-The award is named after the Prophet Mohammad's wife who was the first Muslim woman trader.
+Manizha also founded the Bibi Khadija Award; An annual award honoring successful businesswomen and role models in Afghanistan.
+The award is named after the Prophet Mohammad's wife, the first Muslim woman trader.